mushroom-hat/mushroom-hat.github.io/_posts/blogs/2022-02-18-oscp-journey.md

 After that, I subscribed to HTB and worked on it while *trying* to apply what I had learnt.
 However, HTB, to me, was that one sensei that I thought I stood a chance after practicing my skills, but I didn't.
 Wasn't even close.
 HTB was tough, lord, especially without any hacking experience.

 At the end, I cracked exactly 20 boxes from TJNull's list.
 Yea 20, and guess how many of them I cracked without using any hints or looking at online writeups? **One**.
-Thankfully, I still had what left of a little dignity in me to continue pushing, even after HTB absolutely demolised me.
+Thankfully, I still had what left of a little dignity in me to continue pushing, even after HTB absolutely demolished me.

 Towards the end of my 2-months HTB subscription, I believe the JR Penetration Tester path (from TryHackMe) was also released.
 I worked on it and found it to be enriching.
 It solidified what I learnt from HTB and added more.
 After completing the JRPT path, I hacked a few more boxes from HTB but eventually decided to stop when I encountered a stego box.
 At that point, I felt that HTB might not be the best resource, it felt really CTF-Y. Hence, I decided to head to Proving Grounds Practice (PGP) the next month, which many boast to be great OSCP-prep.